royalti/layout-comercial/README.md

 # layout-comercial

-**layout-comercial** é um template para aplicação em sites ou sistemas web.
+**layout-comercial** it's a commercial template to use in web applications and web sites.

   - HTML5
   - CSS3